mateusememe/mateusememe/README.md

 </br>

-* 🔭 I’m currently working on my graduation project.
+* 🔭 I’m currently working on my graduation project and some web projects.
-* 🌱 I’m vurrently learning about artificial intelligence, computer vision, computer graphics, AWS and Software Engineering.
+* 🌱 I’m vurrently learning about artificial intelligence, computer vision, computer graphics, AWS and Web Development.
 * 💭 "Every dream you leave behind is a piece of your future that ceases to exist" - Steve Jobs
 </br>
 </br>